What happens at a Sikh funeral?

 Sikhism teaches reincarnation.
 This means coming back to life as a different person or an animal.

-Sikhs believe that people live many lives in many different forms.
+Sikhs believe that the body is only a vessel for the soul, and people live many lives in many different forms.
 This cycle of death and rebirth is called samsara.
 When a person lives a good life, they earn good karma and get a chance to break free of samsara.
 If they manage to do this, their soul (atma) will reunite with Waheguru – one of the Sikh names for God.

 Some Sikhs believe they may live more than 8 million lives before their souls are pure enough to return to Waheguru.